campanda/jsonrpc-bundle/Resources/doc/index.rst

 - The method parameters must be correctly type hinted
 - The classes used as parameters must contain `jms\_serializer @Type annotations for their properties <http://jmsyst.com/libs/serializer/master/reference/annotations#type>`_

+**New in Fork**: Fixed dependencies to work with Symfony flex.
+Replaced JMS Serializer with Sf serializer.

 Testing
 =======